-- Victims and/or survivors are reminded that on-campus and off-campus counseling services exist for the emotional well-being of Salem State University students. - Students may request to change academic and residential (on-campus) situations after an alleged sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation incident, and may request assistance to do so if changes are reasonably available.
+- Victims and/or survivors are reminded that on-campus and off-campus counseling services exist for the emotional well-being of Salem State University students. - Students may request to change academic and residential (on-campus) situations after an alleged sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and/or retaliation incident, and may request assistance to do so if changes are reasonably available.

-How to Report an Incident
+How to report an incident

-The University recognizes that sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation can be a very traumatic crime and as such it will endeavor to work with students who are victims of such crimes to reduce fears and concerns regarding their personal safety.
+The University recognizes that sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and/or retaliation can be a very traumatic crime and as such it will endeavor to work with students who are victims of such crimes to reduce fears and concerns regarding their personal safety.
 Depending on the nature of the incident, one or more of the following options may apply:

-- You can proceed with an on-campus complaint through the Sexual Violence Investigation and Resolution Procedures.
-A complaint can be filed with a residence life staff member, the Dean of Students office, or the Title IX Coordinator. - Though the decision to contact the police is a personal one, the university is committed to supporting victims who decide to report the crime to the police.
+You can proceed with an on-campus formal complaint through the Title IX Complaint and Resolution Procedures.
+A written complaint can be filed with the Deputy Title IX or the Title IX Coordinator.

+- Though the decision to contact the police is a personal one, the university is committed to supporting victims who decide to report the crime to the police.
 Deciding whether to report the crime to the police may be very difficult, but if you do decide to pursue criminal charges, you can proceed by filing a complaint with the Salem State University police department. - You may request a court-issued restraining order through the Salem State University police department. - You do not have to pursue any official action.